Call our Lyft accident lawyers for a free case review

 Who is At Fault in Pennsylvania Lyft Rideshare Accident Cases?

 A Lyft accident is treated differently than an accident with a normal vehicle or traditional commercial vehicle.
-Most Pennsylvania rideshare companies, including Lyft, have $1 million in liability insurance for their drivers.
-In most cases, this policy covers the driver as long as they are:
+Most Pennsylvania rideshare companies, including Lyft, have some type of liability insurance for their drivers.

 Munley Law Personal Injury Attorneys has more than six decades of experience fighting for the rights of accident victims.
 Our experienced Lyft accident attorney handles Lyft accident injury cases of all sizes.
 We have won hundreds of millions of dollars in compensation for our clients.